muquit/clip-httpd/docs/intro.md

 ## Introduction
 @CLIPSINK@ is a simple, secure, cross-platform clipboard server written in
 @GO@.
+I use it to paste `text` to my Laptop/workstation clipboard from remote systems securely.

 It listens on a TCP port for incoming HTTPS requests containing text data and copies that text to the system clipboard.
 Client authentication is required using a secret API key for secure communication with the server.
 This allows you to securely update the system clipboard of your desktop